The Naked Chemist is all about transparency in beauty.

-These are cosmetic ingredients used to help the product spread and preserve, that affect the feel and look of a product.
+These are cosmetic ingredients used to help the product spread and preserve, which affect the feel and look of a product.

 A spreading agent such as an emulsion is a functional ingredient.
 Parabens and preservatives are also considered functional agents.